bond005/runne_contrastive_ner/README.md

     5000
 ```

-The first and second arguments are names of the source and the resulted files with dataset.
+The **1st** and **2nd arguments** are names of the source and the resulted files with dataset.

-The third argument is a named entity type vocabulary `ners.txt`, prepared by competition organizers.
+The **3rd argument** is a named entity type vocabulary `ners.txt`, prepared by competition organizers.

-The fourth argument `siamese` specifies a type of neural network for which this dataset is created.
+The **4th argument** `siamese` specifies a type of neural network for which this dataset is created.
 As I wrote earlier, the first-stage fine-tuning is based on training of the Transformer as the Siamese neural network.

-The fifth argument `128` is a maximal number of sub-words in the input phrase.
+The **5th argument** `128` is a maximal number of sub-words in the input phrase.
 You can set any another value, but it must be not greater than 512.

-The sixth argument `DeepPavlov/rubert-base-cased` is a name of pre-trained BERT model.
-In this example the [DeepPavlov's RuBERT](https://huggingface.co/DeepPavlov/rubert-base-cased) is used, but in practice I worked with [base](https://huggingface.co/sberbank-ai/ruBert-base) and [large](https://huggingface.co/sberbank-ai/ruBert-large) BERTs from [SberAI](https://huggingface.co/sberbank-ai) during the  competition.
+The **6th argument** `DeepPavlov/rubert-base-cased` is a name of pre-trained BERT model.
+In this example the [DeepPavlov's RuBERT](https://huggingface.co/DeepPavlov/rubert-base-cased) is used, but I also checked other pre-trained BERTs, such as [base](https://huggingface.co/sberbank-ai/ruBert-base) and [large](https://huggingface.co/sberbank-ai/ruBert-large) BERTs from [SberAI](https://huggingface.co/sberbank-ai) during the competition.

-The seventh (last) argument sets a target number of data samples in the dataset for Siamese NN.
+The **7th (last) argument** sets a target number of data samples in the dataset for Siamese NN.
 Full dataset for Siamese NN is built as the Cartesian square of a source dataset, and so such dataset size must be restricted to some reasonably value.
 In this example I set 100000 samples for the training set and 5000 samples for the validation set.

+####Step 3

-**Step 3.** You need to train your Siamese Transformer using training and validation sets prepared on previous step:
+You need to train your Siamese Transformer using training and validation sets prepared on previous step:

 ```shell
 python train.py \